essif-lab/framework/docs/tev2/tev2-spec-saf.md

   scopedir: https://github.com/essif-lab/framework/tree/master/docs/tev2  # URL of the scope-directory
   curatedir: docs # directory where all curated files are located.
 Full URL is `scopedir`/`curatedir`
   glossarydir: glossaries # directory where all glossary files and GDFs are located.
 Full URL is `scopedir`/`glossarydir`
-  mrgfile: glossaries/mrg.json # file that contains the (default) machine readable glossary.
+  mrgfile: glossaries/mrg.json # file that contains the (default/current) machine readable glossary.
 Full URL is `scopedir`/`mrgfile`
-  hrgfile: glossaries/glossary # file that contains the (default) human readable glossary.
+  hrgfile: glossaries/glossary # file that contains the (default/current) human readable glossary.
 Full URL is `scopedir`/`hrgfile`
-  license: LICENSE.md # file that contains the (default) licensing conditions.
+  license: LICENSE.md # file that contains the (default/current) licensing conditions.
 Full URL is `scopedir`/`license`
   statuses: [ proposed, approved, deprecated ] # list of status tags that are defined for terminological artifacts in this scope
   issues: https://github.com/essif-lab/framework/issues # URL where issues can be raised and handled
   website: https://essif-lab.github.io/framework/docs/tev2/tev2-overview # home page of the terminology